rschuetzler/datacom-labs/Exercise 3 - Subnetting/3-Subnetting-Instructions.md

 * Alice and Bob have different IP addresses, but they have they same subnet mask.
     * You need two pieces of information to determine if computers are on the same network (i.e. subnetwork): 1) the IP address, and 2) the subnet mask.

 Subnet masks define the IP addresses for a subnetwork.
 Remember that IPv4 addresses are 4 numbers ranging from 0 to 255.
 Subnet masks are more limited.
 It is easiest to see how subnet masks are defined in binary.
 The subnet mask 255.255.255.0 is very common, and is represented in binary as 11111111.11111111.11111111.00000000.
-Subnet masks

-The ta
+[CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) can represent this subnet simply as "/24."
+Looking at the binary notation, from left to right there are 24 1's.
+Valid subnets always fill up the 1's on the left and zeros on the right, they are never mixed together.

 |Netmask notation | Binary Representation               | [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) | Hosts |
 |-----------------|-------------------------------------|:----:|------:|